robinagandhi/swa/slides/lecture-2/include/assurance-case-archived.md

 Can sub-claims be directly supported by evidence?
 If not, go to Step 1, repeat process for sub-claims
 ---
 class: middle
 # Step 1: Introduce doubts

-The room has .red[no] black cats
---
+.red[C1.1:] Kitty-kitty-kitty search process discovers no cats --

-* .red[R1.1.1] _Unless_ the room is not locked
+* .red[R1.1.1] _Unless_ the cats were not hungry
-* .red[R1.1.2] _Unless_ search process does not cover the entire room
+* .red[R1.1.2] _Unless_ milk is not put in enough places
 * .red[R1.1.3] _Unless_ the people searching are not competent
 * .red[R1.1.4] _Unless_ the baby panthers found are indeed cats

 ---
 class: middle
 # Step 2: Eliminate doubts

-.red[R1.1.1] _Unless_ the room is not locked
+.red[R1.1.1] Unless the cats were not hungry
-* .green[C1.1.1] All room entrances are guarded
+* .green[C1.1.1] The room was locked for 5 days

 --

-.red[R1.1.2] _Unless_ search process does not cover the entire room
-* .green[C1.1.2] Kitty-Kitty-Kitty search process covers the entire room
+.red[R1.1.2] Unless milk is not put in enough places
+* .green[C1.1.2] The room is simultaneously searched in 10 equal non-overlapping squares

 ---
 class: middle
-# Step 3: Evaluate --> STOP or Step 1: Introduce doubts
+# Step 3: Evaluate --> STOP or Step 1: Identify doubts

-.green[C1.1.1] All room entrances are guarded
+.green[C1.1.1] The room was locked for 5 days
 * .red[R1.1.1.1] Unless the room vents allow cats to go in and out

 --

-.green[C1.1.2] Kitty-Kitty-Kitty search process covers the entire room
+.green[C1.1.2] The room is simultaneously searched in 10 equal non-overlapping squares
-* .red[R1.1.1.2] Unless there is an alternate food supply (mice)
+* .red[R1.1.1.2] Unless the cats have an alternate food supply (mice in the room)

 ---
 class: middle